Tanks Usage#

 ullage = (-1 * N2O_flow_tank.liquid_volume) + tank_volume

-Then we can define the UllageBasedTank
+Then we can define the UllageBasedTank as such:

 N2O_ullage_tank = UllageBasedTank(